 When should I start introducing solids?

 This is a question every new mum and dad will be asking themselves with a newborn baby.
-When should you start introducing solids?
+When should I start introducing solids to my baby?

 What types of food should I give my baby?

 It’s very important that you continue to breast or formula feed while in the process of introducing solids and continue to do so until your baby is at least 12 months old.
 Solid food should be introduced slowly, one food type at a time.
 Start with baby cereal which is rich in iron and important for your child’s growth.
 Progress to pureed fruit and cooked, mashed vegetables like pumpkin, sweet potato or zucchini.
 Remember to make the purees as smooth as possible to start, you can gradually introduce different textures at a later stage.
 If you don’t have time to make your own purees then on occasion, consider buying purpose made baby food.
 Remember to keep it simple and don’t add salt, sugar or any other strong flavours.

 Should I do baby-led weaning or start with purees?

 Baby-led weaning is a relatively new concept which means skipping the more traditional spoon feeding by parents.
 Babies are introduced to soft foods they can grab and feed themselves.
 There is no scientific proof or study which says either method is better.
 Baby-led weaning works for some parents and babies but not for others.
 Do what works for you and your baby.

 How much solid food should my baby be having?

 Introducing solids will vary from baby to baby.
 Start by giving a couple of spoonfuls of solid food after breast or bottle feeding.
 Once your baby has accepted these one or two spoons then slowly increase to three or four.
 When they are happily eating you can start introducing solids at a separate time to breast milk or formula.
 Remember your baby is a little human being and they will eat as much as they want to!

 When should I increase to two meals per day?